SteadyCadence/api-docs/content/05-questionnaires.md

 ## Questionnaires

+> 11.2.2016: Beth is getting an error and can't see how the

+> Oliver, please fill in the `Required?` fields

 Each project in the Cadasta Platform requires a questionnaire in order to work.
 This questionnaire creates the essential framework for data collection, either online or in the field.

 Using the API, you can get the structure of your questionnaire in JSON format, or you can replace the questionnaire being used for a project.